marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 Short, to the point and with a time frame.
 I love it!
 A steep order indeed.
 There's of course up for discussion what "best" means but there's other documents describing that part, and I don't want to relate them here.

 You get the picture.
 You'll have to talk about it.
 That's also powerful.
+Talking I mean.

 ## Making the vision … eh … visible

-One of the foundational principles of kanban in particular and lean in general is to make work visual.
+One of the foundational principles of kanban in particular and lean in general is to make work *visual*.
 It turns out that things that you can see are much easier to grasp and reason about.
 Never has this been more true than when you talk about abstract and highflying things like vision or goals for example.

 Take the abstract text and make it accessible, present and in-your-face-clear and much of the battle is won.
 Take a look at the [pirate code of visualistation](http://www.marcusoft.net/2015/10/the-visualization-pirate-rules-of-rs-bungsu.html) that we created a Rumah Sakit Bungsu a few years back - they work as a great start for me.

 I'm blessed right now with being surrounded by brilliant people.
-One of the new acquaintances I've made is a management consultant that brought some new ideas to us.
-The management team (4-5 ppl) of our entire team (40-50 ppl) went into a workshop where we defined the *capabilities* that we thought that we needed to reach the vision defined above.
+One of the new acquaintances I've made is Fredrik, a management consultant that brought some new ideas to us.
+Fredrik guided the management team (4-5 ppl) of our entire team (40-50 ppl) in a workshop where we defined the *capabilities* that we thought that we needed to reach the vision defined above.

 This turned out to be a brilliant idea for us, but for other goals maybe areas we need to change, or components or some other division altogether might be a good idea.